Sometimes, and in small doses, a little stress is good for you.

 In fact, the stress has got so bad, 1 in 6 (16%) say they’re thinking of quitting it altogether.

 What’s pushed them to the edge, exactly?
-Turns out it’s a combination of things.
+Turns out it’s a combination of things, including the impact of long working hours.

 Why are IT contractors so stressed out?